jamessimone/james-coding-blog/posts/lwc-modal-cleanup-and-testing.md

 Again, I definitely didn't expect there to be such public interest in improving the modal.
 It was a really fun weekend collaborating with a variety of people on focus-trap improvements; I also was eager to outline some common test cases.

 Hopefully the latest in the [Joys Of Apex](/) has proven to be helpful to you when considering how to create and test composable Lightning Web Components — till next time!

+The original version of [Lightning Web Components: Modal Cleanup & Testing can be read on my blog.](https://www.jamessimone.net/blog/joys-of-apex/lwc-modal-cleanup-and-testing/)